Anderson Lake (California): Risk of dam failure

 In January 2009, a preliminary routine seismic study suggested a small chance that a large-magnitude earthquake (6.6 with the dam at the epicenter, or 7.2 up to a mile away) could result in flooding in Morgan Hill and as far away as San Jose.
 In response, the Santa Clara Valley Water District (SCVWD) lowered the water level to 74 percent of capacity and announced a further analysis of the situation, which could possibly result in retrofitting the dam if necessary.
 Updated findings in October, 2010 indicated that the dam could fail if a magnitude 7.25 earthquake occurred within 2 km of the dam, potentially releasing a wall of water 35 ft high into downtown Morgan Hill in 14 minutes, and 8 ft deep into San Jose within three hours.
 In response SCVWD has lowered the water to 54% full, which is 60 ft feet below the dam crest.

 In July 2011, SCVWD issued a report stating that the seismic stability study on Anderson Dam was completed.
 The storage restriction that has been in place since October 2010 was adjusted, allowing 12 additional feet of storage, which measures 68 percent of the dam's capacity, up from 57 percent.
 The water district initiated a capital project for a seismic retrofit by the end of 2018.
 The operating restriction was to remain in place until the project was complete.
-Remediation of the problem will cost as much as US$100 million.
+Remediation of the problem was expected to cost as much as US$100 million.

-In December 2016, SCVWD reported that further geotechnical analysis indicated that considerably more work would need to be performed on the dam, effectively removing it and rebuilding it.
-The existing dam had been built on alluvial deposits, which could liquefy during an earthquake.
+In December 2016, SCVWD reported that further geotechnical analysis indicated that considerably more work would need to be performed on the dam, essentially removing it and rebuilding it.
+The existing dam had been built on alluvial deposits which could liquefy during an earthquake.
 Accordingly, the estimated cost rose to US$400 million and the start of work was rescheduled to 2020, with completion planned for 2023–2024.

 After years of additional studies and interim actions, the Federal Energy Regulatory Commission dismissed the Water District's plans as insufficient to address the risk of catastrophic failure and ordered on February 20, 2020, that lowering of the reservoir to deadpool storage begin no later than October 1.
 The letter noted that the district's "actions to date do not demonstrate an appropriate sense of urgency" regarding the risk of catastrophic failure in the case of an earthquake.

 In 2020, the reservoir was drained, to 3% of its capacity.
 This will enable the water district to disassemble and rebuild the dam.
-It has the effect of increasing San Jose's reliance on imported water.
+It had the effect of increasing San Jose's reliance on imported water.